SajedurRahmanFiad/PyDataman/README.md

       import PyVariable
       count = 0
       data = Variables.LocalVariable()
-      count = data.read_str("count")  # This will read the value of Name from cloud and store in LocalName count = count + 1
+      count = data.read_str("count")  # This will read the value of count and store in count variable count = count + 1
-      data.save("count", count)  # This will store the variable Name with the value John print("This program ran" + str(count) + "times")
+      data.save("count", count)  # This will store the variable count with the value John print("This program ran" + str(count) + "times")
       # do something below ;)
 </pre>

 </br></br></br></br></br>